 An in-house darkroom can improve turn-around times and keeps the negatives from being shipped off-site for developing and printing, but since June 2015, HABS guidelines have allowed for "Digital Print Cards.”

 The resource is still photographed on large-format film and the film processed and archivally washed as before.
 Then, instead of being contact-printed in a wet darkroom, the negative is scanned and printed on a digital pigment printer using archival inks.
-This generally does not save time, but it allows photographers without darkrooms to make H3 prints.
+This does not generally save time, but it allows photographers without darkrooms to make H3 prints.
 "HABS Digital Print Cards" may also be a less time consuming way to make large numbers of printed copies for numerous museums and libraries.

 DOES A SITE NEED TO BE ON THE NATIONAL REGISTER TO BE INCLUDED IN HABS?

 How to make a good documentation better?
-Even More meaningful?
-Try adding ten Print On Demand (POD) books of H3 reports, drawings and photographs to the requirements and add another method of public accessibility and make your mitigation work even harder.
+Try adding ten or twenty Print On Demand (POD) books of H3 reports, drawings and photographs to the requirements to increase public visibility and accessibility and make your mitigation more of a public benefit.
 Schaf Photo has created a number of easily distributable H3 Books, and one example is the Lovelace Garden HALS book linked below.
 The beauty of these inexpensive POD books is they can be printed on demand and distributed to a bunch of local libraries that have a familiarity with storing, shelving and sharing paperback BOOKS, but may not have the facilities or ability to properly store and share delicate negatives, loose archival prints or full size drawings.
 The printer we use for these books is HP Magcloud because an additional benefit is that every book they print is available perpetually online for free download to a computer or a tablet as an E-Book.
-Order a book from the Magcloud website and it will be printed and shipped On-Demand or download the book to any phone anywhere free.
-Look at samples of complete HABS documentations here and download digital versions:
+Order a book from the Magcloud website and a paperback book will be printed and shipped On-Demand, or just download the book to any phone/tablet anywhere free.
+Look at samples of complete HABS documentations here and download free digital versions: LINK TO OUR SAMPLE MAGCLOUD BOOKS

 In order for a documentation to be meaningful and truly counterbalance an adverse impact it needs to be useful and available.
 In order to implement meaningful mitigations that are both a public benefit and contain all the information needed for a comprehensive scope, we created some suggested text for a typical HABS/HAER/HALS mitigation as you might find in an EIR or EIS.
 It is linked here as a PDF, or search the web for "CULTURAL HABS PHOTO MITIGATION."
 PDF > DOCUMENTATION MITIGATION SAMPLE TEXT